How to Build a Workout Habit That Actually Sticks

 1. Relying on Motivation

 Motivation is a feeling, and feelings fluctuate.
-Behavioral psychologist BJ Fogg's research at Stanford shows that relying on motivation for daily behaviors results in 73% failure rates within 30 days.
+Behavioral scientist BJ Fogg's Tiny Habits research at Stanford shows that behaviors relying on daily motivation are among the least reliable way to build a lasting routine—people who wait to "feel like it" are the ones most likely to quit within the first month.
 Sustainable habits require systems, not emotions.

 2. Starting Too Hard